 Bad things to happen to good people.
 Good people also let bad things happen.
-There is nothing that occurs in this universe that did not have a catalyst.
-For every action, there is an equal opposite reaction.
-This is the basic law of physics ("Newton's Third Law," n.d.).
-You probably remember studying this at some point in high school or college, but did you know that it can and does indeed apply to our day-to-day lives?
+Some people believe there is nothing that occurs in this universe that did not have a catalyst.
+For every action, there is an equal opposite reaction--this is the basic law of physics ("Newton's Third Law," n.d.).
+You probably remember studying this at some point in high school or college, but did you know that it can and does apply to our day-to-day lives?

-Festinger's attribution theory states that in order to avoid cognitive dissonance we must have someone or something to blame for "bad things" (Bagby, Parker, & Bury, 1990).
-He went on further to say that there are no accidents in life.
+Festinger's attribution theory states that to avoid cognitive dissonance, we must have someone or something to blame for "bad things."
+He also says there are no accidents in life.
 Bad things do not just happen.
-We open the door to them.
-We let bad things in.
-We are not victims of nature, nor any supernatural force.
+He believes we open the door to them and let bad things in.
+Whether this is true or not, we are not victims of nature, nor any supernatural force.
 We are a part of nature, and that makes us a part of every chain reaction.
-We are the highest form of life on the planet, and as we know it in the universe.
+In other words, we are all connected, for good or bad.

-In the movie, Babel (Paramount Movies, 2006) there was a chain reaction of events that began simply when a man's wife took her own life with a gun, he decided to sell all his guns and did so to a poor goat farmer in the Middle East.
-This one act affected the lives of four separate families; and caused a war that was spun to be blamed on terrorist.
+In the movie Babel, a chain reaction of events began when a man's wife took her own life with a gun.
+When that happened, he decided to sell all of his guns to a poor goat farmer in the Middle East.
+This one act affected the lives of four separate families and caused a war that was ultimately blamed on terrorists.

-Events such as these have happened in history and the do occur in our daily lives.
-Let me present this thought to you.
+Events such as these have happened in history and also occur in our daily lives.
 Inaction is action.
-You do not take out the trash on Wednesday, Thursday morning you wake up late, and do not have time.
-The trash sits and overflows until the next Thursday.
-The inaction of Wednesday caused the equal and opposite reaction on Thursday.
+We're often responsible for things that happen, even when we don't know our actions will cause a future problem.
+For example, you do not take out the trash on Wednesday night.
+You plan to take it out the following morning, but on Thursday morning you wake up late, so do not have time to take it out before trash pickup.
+The trash sits in your kitchen and overflows until next Thursday.
+Wednesday's inaction caused an equal and opposite reaction.

-Or, let's suppose that you decide you can drive home just one more day on the less than a quarter tank of gas in your car.
-You pull into the driveway and are happy to have made it home knowing that pulling over for gas would have meant at least a 30-minute delay driving home.
-With the commute home, timing is everything.
-At 7 p.m. you get a call that your son has been injured during football practice.
-You jump back into your automobile, completely forgetting you are out of gas, and completely bypassing the gas station on the way.
+Or let's suppose you decide to drive home from work with less than a quarter tank of gas in your car.
+You pull into the driveway and are happy to have made it home, knowing that pulling over for gas would have caused a 30-minute delay.
+But timing is everything-later that night, you get a call that your son has been injured during football practice.
+You jump back into your car, completely forgetting you're almost out of gas.
 Just before you arrive at your son's school, the car starts to sputter and stalls.
-Four hours and $85 later, you are back home with your child.
-Roadside service saved the day, you made it to ER, but now you are exhausted and irritable.
+Four hours and $85 later, you're back home with your child.
+Roadside service saved the day and you made it to ER, but now you're exhausted and irritable.

 - Regular oil changes and simple auto maintenance saves your car's engine.

-Yes, people do become ill and people die.
-Benjamin Franklin said the only two things in life we can be sure of is death and taxes; however, with a little proactive living we can delay death and reduce our taxable income.
+Benjamin Franklin said the only two things in life we can be sure of are death and taxes; however, if we're proactive, we can at least delay death and reduce our taxable income.